 How the API Poller feature in SAM works

 You can use the API Poller feature to monitor metrics via external REST APIs.
-Define your API endpoints, pick the metrics you want to monitor, set up any necessary authentication, and start monitoring.
+Define your API endpoints, set up any required authentication, pick the metrics you want to monitor, and start monitoring.
 Send and received automated API requests to quickly exchange data with APIs offered by cloud services like Azure or any entity that make its data available via API, including SolarWinds.

 SAM also includes predefined API poller templates that you can assign to nodes to monitor Azure, other SolarWinds products, and more.
 Check the SAM section of THWACK for the latest templates, as posted by

 After deciding which API you want to monitor, review the API documentation to learn about types of data provided, endpoints where data is stored, and what you need to include in API requests, such as tokens or specific headers.

 Some cloud services limit the amount of free API requests per month and charge for extra requests.
 Check with your provider for details.